 Figure 2.5.
-World Bank PPP Projects-July 2002 to December 2011, by FY
+World Bank PPP Projects-July 2002 to December 2011, by FY source: IEG database.

-Source: IEG database.

-Note: PPP projects for FY10-12 were compiled by and under the guidance of Get PPP and expanded to include noninfrastructure projects.
+NOTE: PPP projects for FY10-12 were compiled by and under the guidance of Get PPP and expanded to include noninfrastructure projects.
 The PPP projects for FY 2002-09 were estimated by IEG.
+PPP = public-private partnership.

-IEG's evaluation is based on four elements: (i) a portfolio review of 46 PPP projects over the years FY04-12;80 (ii) interviews with Bank procurement staff from all regions and the anchor, with specific experience in PPP transactions, the Bank Get PPP anchor, the legal department, and IFC staff; (iii) comparisons with other countries; and (iv) IEG's 11-country field-based survey of procurement.81 private sector, in 2011 revisions were introduced to increase flexibility (World Bank 2011f).
+IEG's evaluation is based on four elements: (i) a portfolio review of 46 PPP projects over the years FY04-12;80 (ii) interviews with Bank procurement staff from all regions and the anchor, with specific experience in PPP transactions, the Bank Get PPP anchor, the legal department, and IFC staff; (iii) comparisons with other countries; and (iv) IEG's 11-country field-based survey of procurement.81

+Although earlier versions of the Bank's procurement guidelines included clauses that recognized the unique procurement requirements posed by projects involving the private sector, in 2011 revisions were introduced to increase flexibility (World Bank 2011f).
 The revisions make explicit reference to PPP projects.
 The revised policies are less prescriptive, tending more toward agreeing to "acceptable" procedures, typically defined by the principles spelled out in Section I of the guidelines (open competition, quality and transparency).
 These revisions are reflected in clauses 3.13, 3.14, and 3.15, which modify clauses 3.12 and 3.13 of the previous version of the guidelines.